10 Top-Rated Attractions in Trier & Easy Day Trips

 Address: Brückenstraße 10, D-54290 Trier

-A short walk from the Porta Nigra — and a great place to break up your sightseeing with a stop at a café or restaurant — is the city's beautiful old Market Square, or Hauptmarkt.
-In addition to its numerous lovely half-timbered buildings, it's where you'll find many fine old medieval attractions, including the 15th-century Steipe, home to the city's banqueting house.
-Other highlights include the Late Gothic St. Gangolf's Church as well as the spectacular Market Fountain, built in 1595 and depicting St. Peter surrounded by the four virtues of Justice, Strength, Temperance, and Wisdom, as well as a few mocking monsters.
+A short walk from the Porta Nigra — and a great place to break up your sightseeing with a stop at a café or restaurant — is Trier's beautiful old Market Square, or Hauptmarkt.
+In addition to its numerous lovely half-timbered buildings, it's where you'll find many fine historic medieval attractions, including the 15th-century Steipe, home to the city's banqueting house.
+Highlights include the Late Gothic St. Gangolf's Church, as well as the spectacular Market Fountain (Marktbrunnen), built in 1595 and depicting St. Peter surrounded by the four virtues of Justice, Strength, Temperance, and Wisdom... along with a number of mocking monsters.

-Widely regarded as Germany's most important archeology museum, the Archeological Museum (Rheinisches Landesmuseum) documents some 200,000 years of the region's history from prehistoric times to the beginning of the 19th century.
-Among its collection of more than 4,500 artifacts are a large number of Roman mosaics, ancient stone burials, and the largest hoard of Roman gold coins ever discovered.
-Audio and guided tours are available.
+Widely regarded as Germany's most important archeology museum, the Rhineland Museum (Rheinisches Landesmuseum Trier) was established in 1877 to document some 200,000 years of the region's history, from prehistoric times to the beginning of the 19th century.
+Among its collection of more than 4,500 archaeological artifacts — many of them excavated by museum staff — are a large number of Roman mosaics, ancient stone burials, and the largest hoard of Roman gold coins ever discovered.

 Address: Weimarer Allee 1, 54290 Trier